jfrog/jfrog-azure-devops-extension/README.md

     npm run create
     ```
 After the build process is completed, you'll find the vsix file in the project directory.
-The vsix file can be loaded into VSTS and TFS.
+The vsix file can be loaded into Azure DevOps and TFS.

 ## Testing
 To run the tests, use the following commands: